-HOTL-A
+(HOTL-AAS)

 The Hospitality and Tourism Management Program prepares graduates for careers in the many varied areas of the hospitality/ tourism industry.
 The program is designed for individuals wanting to enter or advance in a professional career in lodging, restaurants, tourism, travel, food service, catering, and beverage as well as many other management positions in the industry.
 Courses in the program prepare all students to work in any area of the hospitality industry.
-In addition, students select from one of four emphasis areas, which allows them to gain additional management skills in a particular segment of the hospitality industry.
-The students completing the program will have gained knowledge and competencies in three areas: first, in the management of people and other business resources; second, in how to apply their administrative and management skills in any position in the industry; and third, in skills related to one of the areas of emphasis.
+The students completing the program will have gained in knowledge and competencies in three areas: first in the management of people and other business resources; second the administrative skills to operate a business in the hospitality/tourism industry; and third how to apply their administrative and management skills in any position in the industry.

-Students may receive dual credits toward Diploma and/or professional certificates with appropriate courses in the program.
-For information and assistance in selecting courses, please contact the Hospitality and Tourism Management program coordinator.
+Students may receive dual credit toward diploma and/or professional certificates with appropriate courses in the program.
+For information and assistance in selecting courses, please contact the hospitality and tourism management program coordinator,

-The percent of Hospitality and Tourism Management graduates who have been reported as satisfying state and federal definitions of in-field job placement for the years 2004 is 100%.
+The percent of Hospitality and Tourism Management graduates who have been reported as satisfying state and federal definitions of in-field job placement for the years 2004, 2005 and 2006 is 100%.
 For additional information about job opportunities in this field, contact the appropriate department or the Student Job Services Office.

+FOU.
+FOUNDATION COURSES

-CGS 1570† Computer Concepts and Applications (Category V) 3
+CGS 1570† Computer Concepts and Applications

+(Category V) 3

 Natural Sciences/Mathematics (Category IV) 3

 Social/Behavioral Sciences (Category III) 3

-LIET 1000†† Introduction to the Hospitality Industry 3
+HFT 1000†† Introduction to the Hospitality Industry 3

 FOS 2200 Food Service Sanitation 1

-2020 Food Service Sanitation HACPP 1
+HFT 2020 Food Service Sanitation HACPP 1

-Hospitality Property Management 3
+HFT 1313+ Hospitality Property Management 3

-1410+ Hospitality Industry Accounting 3
+HFT 1410+ Hospitality Industry Accounting 3

-HFT 1254 Lodging Operations 9
+HFT 1254 Lodging Operations

-пгі 12)4 or

-Approved Hospitality Management Elective 3

-HFT 2941 Hospitality Management Internship 9

-пгі 2941 or

-HFT 2947 Hospitality Management Co-op 1

-пгі 294/ nospitanty Management Co-op 1

-INTE RMEDIA TE COURSES

-Communications (Category I) 3

-Humanities/Fine Arts (Category II) 3

-FSS 2284C+ Catering, Banquet and Event Management 3

-Bar and Beverage Management 3

-FSS 1221C Introduction to Culinary Production 3

-HFT Management of Dining

 or

-FSS 1250C+ Dining Room Management

-Banquet Russian Service
+++ Approved Hospitality Management Elective 3

+HFT 2941 Hospitality Management Internship

 or

-HFT 2841C Dining Room Management American Service

-or

-HFT 2840C+ Dining Room Management French Service 3

-Hospitality Resource Management 3
+HFT 2947 Hospitality Management Co-op 1

-HFT 2500+ Marketing in the Hospitality Industry 3

-,,
+- · · · ·